 Beauty Bar Chicago | 1444 W. Chicago Avenue | 312-226-8828

-What do you consider to be the best indoor activities to survive Chicago’s winter?
+What do you consider to be the best indoor activities during Chicago’s winter?
 Leave a comment below with your best bets.
 Get more cures for cabin fever or embrace the temps with this winter wish list.